yanhan/hroamer/README.md

 Because this is the first non-trivial Haskell project I've worked on

-- Some of the code looks awful and there are probably a good nubmer of non idiomatic usages of Haskell.
+- Some of the code looks awful and there are probably a good number of non idiomatic usages of Haskell.
 I have tried to make the code as Haskell as possible, to the best of my ability
 - Usage of cabal file may be wrong in that I didn't specify library versions